-Chairman of France Brevets and scientific adviser of the Energy Center of Ifri, he has been President of the French Energy Council (the French committee of the World Energy Council) and also General Delegate of the French Academy of Engineering.
+Chairman of France Brevets, Scientific Advisor of the Center for Energy and Climate of Ifri, former President of the French Energy Council.
+He is a member of the French Academy of Engineering.
+He has been General Delegate of the French Academy of Engineering.
 Previously, he was Chairman and CEO of IFP Energies Nouvelles (2003-2015).
 Prior to that, in 1999 he was appointed Director of the International Energy Agency’s Long-Term Cooperation and Policy Analysis Directorate.
 From 1989 to 1994, he headed the oil and gas department of the French Industry Ministry.
 He worked as Executive Vice-President of the IFP in charge of research and development activities (1994-1998).
-He graduated from the Ecole Polytechnique and the Ecole des Mines.
+He graduated from the École Polytechnique and the École des mines.

 Chief Operations Officer, Norge Mining.
 Dr. Kristian Bader has extensive experience as Operations Adviser, most of which he gained as line manager and project manager in companies in the financial and technological industries.
 Kristian has furthermore founded and built up various companies.
 His strengths lie in the analysis, conception and implementation of organizational structures and processes and in the strategic development of these.
 He is also passionate about developments in the fields of technology, digitization and automation.
 Kristian has a Doctorate in Business Administration and holds Executive Master’s degrees in Business Law and Art Market Studies.

 Managing Partner and Founder, Blue like an Orange Sustainable Capital.
 Former Managing Director and Chief Financial Officer of the World Bank Group.
+He co-chairs the advisory board of Project Syndicate and the board of CGDev and IDDRI.
 Previously, he served as the Group Chief Financial Officer at Société Générale, and before that as the Group Chief Financial Officer of Crédit Agricole (2007-2011).
 He was Managing Director of Lazard in Paris responsible for the Financial Institutions Group (2004-2007).
 In 2003, he was invited to join President Chirac’s diplomatic team and was closely involved in the preparation of the G8 summit in Evian.
-He graduated from the Ecole nationale d’administration (ENA), the Institut d’Etudes Politiques de Paris, Sorbonne Paris IV University and from HEC.
+He graduated from the Ecole nationale d’administration (ENA), the Institut d’études politiques de Paris, Sorbonne Paris IV University and from HEC.

 Chairman and CEO of the Centre National d’Etudes Spatiales (CNES), the French Space Agency.
 Previously, he was advisor to the Prime Minister, Édouard Philippe, and chief of staff to Frédérique Vidal, the Minister for Higher Education, Research and Innovation.
 A scientist from the digital sphere, Philippe Baptiste is a specialist in algorithms, combinatorial optimization, operational research and artificial intelligence.
 He has helped to found and develop several start-ups and pursued numerous collaborations with digital, aviation and defence manufacturers.
 He was a Partner and Director with Boston Consulting Group and Chief Technology Officer of Total.
 Before that, he was a researcher at the French national scientific research centre CNRS and IBM’s Watson Research Center, and a lecturer at Ecole Polytechnique.
 He headed its information technology laboratory and created the Institute of Information Sciences and Interactions before being appointed Associate Director General of CNRS.
 He also previously sat on the board of INRIA, the French national institute for research in computer science and control.
 He holds a PhD from the University of Technology of Compiègne (UTC) and is a graduate in civil engineering from the Ecole des Mines engineering school in Nancy.
 He also holds an MSc from the University of Strathclyde, Glasgow, and a DEA postgraduate diploma from Sorbonne University.

-President of the Global Commerce Institute of Lee&Ko, a leading global law firm in Korea and Professor Emeritus (former professor and Dean) of the Graduate School of International Studies (GSIS) at Seoul National University.
-He is currently participating in the Task Force on Global Capitalism in Transition of the Trilateral Commission as an Asia-Pacific member.
+President of the Global Commerce Institute of Lee&Ko, a leading global law firm in Korea, President of Seoul Forum for International Affairs (SFIA), Professor Emeritus (former professor and Dean) of the Graduate School of International Studies (GSIS) at Seoul National University and Chairman of the Korean Committee of the Trilateral Commission and the Co-Chair of Korea-Canada Forum.
+Professor Bark served as Non-Resident Senior Visiting Scholar at the Belfer Center for Science and International Affairs of the Harvard Kennedy School.
+He has participated in the Task Force on Global Capitalism in Transition of the Trilateral Commission as an Asia-Pacific member.
 He served as Minister for Trade of the Korean government (from December 2011 until March 2013).
-In spring 2013, Dr Bark was in the race for the Director-General position of the WTO as the Korean candidate.
+In spring 2013, Dr. Bark was in the race for the Director-General position of the WTO as the Korean candidate.
 He also served as Chairman of the International Trade Commission of the Korean Government.
 He taught at Sciences Po, Stanford University and the University of Washington as a visiting professor.
 In addition, he was a visiting scholar at the IMF and consulted for the World Bank and the ADB.
-He has authored books and articles on international trade, foreign direct investment and the Korean economy.
-He was awarded “the Order of Service Merit, Yellow Stripes” (second highest grade) by the Korean government.
-Professor Bark received his BA from Seoul National University and Ph.D. in economics from the University of Wisconsin-Madison.

 Chairman and founder of FDB Partners SPRL, an investment and advisory firm in TMT and publishing.
 In 2011, he was appointed Chairman of IDATE DigiWorld, the leading European think tank and consultancy organisation dedicated to Internet, Telecommunications and Media.
 He has had unique and diversified entrepreneurial and corporate experiences in the technology sector.
 He started his career as a researcher in Robotics, Artificial Intelligence with IBM Corporation.
 He served as President and CEO of Lucent EMEA and then as International CEO and corporate officer.
 He was also CEO of BT Global Services and a BT Group PLC board member.
 He sits in various boards and he is a frequent speaker in worldwide conferences on digital technologies.

-His All-Holiness Bartholomew I was elected Archbishop of Constantinople – New Rome and Ecumenical Patriarch in 1991.
-His personal experience and theological formation give him a unique perspective within ecumenical and inter-religious relations and environmental issues.
-Therefore, he plays a vital role in the reconciliation within Christendom.
+Archbishop of Constantinople – New Rome and Ecumenical Patriarch since 1991.
+His personal experience and theological formation gives him a unique perspective within ecumenical and inter-religious relations and environmental issues.
+Therefore, His All-Holiness Bartholomew I plays a vital role in the reconciliation within Christendom.
 Ordained to the Diaconate in 1961 and to the Priesthood in 1969, he served as assistant Dean at the Patriarchal Theological School of Halki and then as Director of the Private Patriarchal Office of Ecumenical Patriarch Dimitrios (d.
 1991).
 He studied at the Patriarchal Theological School of Halki, the Pontifical Oriental Institute (Gregorian University) in Rome, the Ecumenical Institute in Bossey (Switzerland) and at the University of Munich.

-Resident Coordinator for Nations (UN) in South Africa.
-She was previously the Senior Director of the Office of the Secretary-General.
+CEO of the African Union Development Agency/NEPAD, she is the first woman to hold the position.
+She was previously Resident Coordinator for the United Nations (UN) in South Africa and the Senior Director of the Office of the Secretary-General.
 She also served as the UN Resident Coordinator and UNDP Resident Representative in the Republic of Kenya and the Republic of Benin.
 Her interest includes promotion of human development; anchored on the principles of economic, social and political rights for all.
 She has excelled as a Private Sector Policy Adviser focusing on the promotion of trade and investment in African countries through private/public sector partnerships in the United States.
-She holds a Master’s Degree and a Ph.D.
-Candidate Certificate in Economic Development, Monetary Economics and Econometrics from New York University (NYU).
+She holds a Master’s Degree in Economic Development, Monetary Economics and Econometrics from New York University (NYU).
 She is the author of several papers and monographs, and she is fully bilingual in French and English.